 Adding a small amount of vitamin E oil to this recipe can help extend the life of your carrier oils, preventing them from oxidizing or going rancid.

-Vitamin E is a potent antioxidant and will help soften, moisturize and nourish the skin, as well.
+As well, vitamin E is a potent antioxidant and will help soften, moisturize and nourish the skin, as well.

 How to make cuticle oil

-How to use your cuticle oil
+How to use your nail oil

 Start with clean, dry nails.
 Roll the oil onto your nails and cuticles and then massage the oil onto the surrounding skin thoroughly.

-You can also apply the cuticle oil before bed so that the oils have an opportunity to remain on your skin and nails while you sleep and therefore will be more readily absorbed.
+You can also apply the cuticle oil before bed.
+That way, the oils have an opportunity to remain on your skin and nails while you sleep and therefore will be more readily absorbed.

-How often should you use cuticle oil?
+How often should I use cuticle oil?

 You should use this cuticle oil daily or at least a few times a week, if possible.